2018 Women's Challenge Cup: First round

-Second round

-The second round ties were all played on 3 June.
+The first round ties were all played on 3 June.
 The shock result of the round was the home defeat of the cup holders, Bradford Bulls, by newly formed team Castleford Tigers.

 Quarter-finals

 The draw for the quarter-finals of the Cup were made on 6 June.
 Ties were played on 1 July.

 Semi-finals

 The draw for the semi-finals was made on 3 July and ties were played 15 July.

 Final

 The final was played as a doubleheader at Warrington Wolves' Halliwell Jones stadium on Saturday 4 August 2018 along with the final of the challenge shield.
 In conjunction with broadcasters Proper Sport and BBC Sport the games were streamed live.